 Instructor: Sara Shute

 Sara Shute received her Ph.D. in philosophy in 1977 from Washington University in St. Louis.
-She taught philosophy for 26 years at Marietta College in southeast Ohio, and was an adjunct professor of philosophy at four of the University of Maine Campuses and Colby College.
-She has taught many such courses at Senior College.
+She taught philosophy at Marietta College, in Ohio, for 26 years.
+Since retiring to Maine, she has been an adjunct professor of philosophy at four of the University of Maine campuses, and Colby College.
+This will be the tenth philosophy course she has taught at Senior College.